 The Board has appointed three committees, to assist its operations.
-Each committee's delegated responsibilities are clearly defined in formal terms of reference, which are available from the Company's Registered Office.
+Each committee's delegated responsibilities are clearly defined in formal terms of reference.
+These are reviewed and assessed annually for adequecy and copies are available from the Company's Registered Office.
 Miss Dixon chairs the Audit Committee and Mr Hills chairs the Management Engagement Committee and the Disclosure Committee.
 Each committee comprises all of the independent Directors of the Company.